evgenyneu/cpp_example/README.md

 This example shows how to write and build a simple C++ program that adds two numbers.

 The program contains of the main file `hello.cpp` that includes an `add` function coded in `add.cpp` and `add.h` files.
-The `makefile` includes instruction for compilings the source code into an executable file called `hello`.
+The `makefile` file includes instruction for compiling the source code into an executable file called `hello`.

 ## Install source code